 Workshops: $300-$500 per day

-Residencies: $2000-$3000 per week (includes most materials)
+Residencies: $2000-$3000 per week

-Travel expenses/accommodations not included.
+Workshops materials and travel expenses/accommodations not included.

-K-2, 3-5, 6-8, 9-12; adult master classes; teacher workshops/training
+K-2, 3-5, 6-8, 9-12; community workshops; adult master classes; teacher workshops/training

 Throughout the year